Eye test cost Northern Ireland

 Specialist HSC services beyond the routine test

-The HSC funds several specialist eye health services in addition to the universal sight test:
+The HSC funds several specialist eye health services in addition to the routine sight test:

 Northern Ireland Diabetic Eye Screening (NIDES)